adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 ### `remote.isReachable()` method
 This method can be used to test connectivity towards a remote container using `EasySamba Remote API`.
 This method returns `false` in case the remote container is not reachable: URL, port or certificate are not correct, or remote container is not running, or `Remote API` is not running.
-This function doesn't check if provided credentials valid (see function `remote.isAuthValid()` for that purpose).
+This function doesn't check if provided credentials are valid (see function `remote.isAuthValid()` for that purpose).

 > NOTE: this function is async and returns a Promise.